 taken account of in the planning process.

-eight wreck sites designated by Scottish Ministers (through
+eight wreck sites are designated by Scottish Ministers (through

 Historic Scotland) under the Protection of Wrecks

 Act 1973.
 Seven other offshore wrecks are scheduled under the

 Archaeological Areas Act 1979.
 There is also a